Skip to main content

 • MySQL stores control plane data such as keys, APIs, identities, and permissions.

-• Redis stores counters and rate limiting state.
+• Redis stores regional counters and rate limiting state.

 • ClickHouse stores verification and analytics events.